robin-dot/personal-site/src/data/about.md

 - 3D modeling

-- listening to music (Lo-Fi)
+- Listening to music (Lo-Fi)

-- Learning / experiencing new things
+- Learning / Experiencing new things